 Consideration of any application received by the University after expiry of the deadlines specified herein, shall be made at the sole discretion of the University.

-The Masters in Finance is designed for new or recent graduates in any subject or discipline.
-Certain programmes will also be of interest if you’re already a practitioner in the financial field.
+The Masters in Finance is designed for new or recent graduates.
+Certain programmes will be of interest if you are already a practitioner in the financial field.
 You should have a strong background in a related discipline and your first degree should have a substantial economics and statistics content.

 What do I need first?